PrakharSharma888/PrakharSharma888/README.md

 ### Hi there, I'm Prakhar Sharma 👋

-## I'm a Full Stack Developer Blockchain Developer and an Actor! 😍
+## I'm a Full Stack Blockchain Developer and an Actor! 😍

-- 🔭 I am currently working as a Blockchain Developer.
+- 🔭 I am currently working as a Lead Blockchain Developer.
-- 🥅 2025 Goal: Earn more money
+- 🥅 2025 Goal: Earn more and more money
 - ⚡ Fun fact: I love to do Dramas/Nukkad-Nataks

 ### Connect with me: